mincong-h/mincong-h.github.io/_posts/2018-04-03-learning-selenium-webdriver.md

 ---
 layout:      post
-title:       "Learning Selenium WebDriver"
+title:       "Introduction to Selenium WebDriver"
 date:        "2018-04-03 20:50:21 +0200"
 categories:  [java, qa, testing, study-note]
-tags:        [java, qa, testing, study-note]
+tags:        [java, qa, testing, study-note, selenium]
 comments:    true
+excerpt:     >
+  A quick introduction to Selenium WebDriver, a practical tool for running functional tests and browser automation.
+The sample is written with Firefox 58 and GeckoDriver 0.20.
+img_url:     /assets/bg-board-2450236_1280.jpg
+img_width:   1280
+img_height:  927
 ---

-Here're some study notes for selenium.
+## Overview

 Selenium is a portable software-testing framework for web applications.
-Selenium WebDriver is the successor to Selenium RC.
-Selenium WebDriver accepts commands (sent in Selenese, or via a Client API) and sends them to a browser.
+Selenium WebDriver is the successor to Selenium
+RC: it accepts commands
+and sends them to a browser.
 This is implemented through a browser-specific browser driver, which sends commands to a browser, and retrieves results.
 Most browser drivers actually launch and access a browser application (such as